 CC: Not that kind of big brother.

-PB: Oh I see what you mean.
-Yes, you've got it.
-As you were.insurance explainedmanaging risk
+PB: Oh, I see what you mean.
+Yes, you seem to have got the gist of it.
+But if you want any more info, you can click here.
+You're welcome.insurance explainedmanaging risk